National Australia Bank Modern Slavery and Human Trafficking Statement

-NAB has implemented risk management processes to identify, assess, mitigate and monitor potential risk areas where it could be exposed to human rights concerns including modern slavery and human trafficking.
+NAB has implemented risk management processes to identify, assess, mitigate and monitor potential risk areas where it could be exposed to human rights concerns, including modern slavery and human trafficking.
 This includes use of a ‘High Risk ESG sectors and sensitive areas list’, which is used to determine customers and suppliers that may have a higher risk of ESG issues.
-NAB has a Group Whistleblower Protection Policy and associated Group Whistleblower Program that allows employees to raise concerns in a confidential manner.
+NAB has a Group Whistleblower Protection Policy and associated Group Whistleblower Program that allows employees and contractors to NAB to raise concerns in a confidential manner.
 This channel is available for reporting modern slavery concerns.

-The ESG risk assessment undertaken on NAB’s supply chain indicated potential for exposure to modern slavery and human trafficking through: (i) purchase of office consumables such as tea, coffee, sugar, cocoa and biscuits for our kitchens; (ii) cleaning services employed by building owners or facilities managers for buildings occupied by NAB; (iii) purchase of corporate clothing; and (iv) print and promotional goods and services.
+In 2016, we undertook an ESG risk assessment on NAB’s supply chain which indicated potential for exposure to modern slavery and human trafficking through: (i) purchase of office consumables such as tea, coffee, sugar, cocoa and biscuits for our kitchens; (ii) cleaning services employed by building owners or facilities managers for buildings occupied by NAB; (iii) purchase of corporate clothing; and (iv) print and promotional goods and services.
 Ongoing review of our supply chain confirms these sectors continue to have the highest potential to expose NAB to modern slavery and human trafficking risks.
-Actions undertaken within the 2017 financial year to minimise these risks include:
+Actions undertaken within the 2018 financial year to minimise these risks include:

-- Continuing to purchase Roundtable for Sustainable Palm Oil biscuits and Fairtrade certified tea, coffee, sugar and cocoa (the NAB Group is one of the largest Fairtrade endorsed workplaces in Australia and New Zealand);
+- Continuing to purchase Fairtrade certified tea, coffee, sugar and cocoa (the NAB Group is one of the largest Fairtrade endorsed workplaces in Australia and New Zealand);

 - Continuing to support responsible contracting of cleaning services and drive recognition of best-practice labour and cleaning standards through our role in the Cleaning Accountability Framework’s Advisory Group; and

-- Reviewing a range of new adverse media monitoring tools for integration into our ESG risk assessment process for material suppliers and suppliers in designated high risk sensitive sectors.
+- Integrating a new adverse media monitoring tool into our ESG risk assessment process for material suppliers and suppliers in designated high risk sensitive sectors.